DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers

-You only need to provide the files.</br>
+You only need to provide the two files.</br>
-The directories are created by docker compose on the first run.
+The directory is created by docker compose on the first run.

 # docker-compose

-Using edited version of [S6-overlay based images.](https://github.com/rustdesk/rustdesk-server#s6-overlay-based-images)
+Using edited version of [S6-overlay based images.](https://github.com/rustdesk/rustdesk-server#s6-overlay-based-images)<br>
+It's a simpler, single container approach, without the noise of hbbs/hbbr.

 `docker-compose.yml`
 ```yml